-Gib Myers’ first trip to American Prairie Reserve was not quite what he pictured.
+Gib Myers’ first trip to American Prairie was not quite what he pictured.
 It was September 2002, and autumn came early as the weather turned cold and wet.

 “We got rained out,” he remembers.
 “We couldn’t get anywhere we wanted to go because of the mud.
 It was miserable, and yet everybody loved it.
-We got the vision for the Reserve, we believed in it, and knew right away we wanted to be involved.”
+We got the vision for the reserve, we believed in it, and knew right away we wanted to be involved.”

-He and his wife Susan knew American Prairie Reserve Founder Sean Gerrity when he was working in California, but it was their daughter Sarah who first encouraged them to explore the prairie.
+He and his wife Susan knew American Prairie Founder Sean Gerrity when he was working in California, but it was their daughter Sarah who first encouraged them to explore the prairie.
 She had a summer job at American Prairie and urged her parents to visit, which they did that memorable fall.
 The Myers have been loyal supporters ever since.
 Gib served as Chair of the American Prairie National Board of Directors from 2003 to 2013, and he and Susan continue to serve as board members today.
 They make the journey to visit the prairie from their California home several times a year, although Gib wishes they could visit more often.

 In addition to his philanthropic giving, Gib brought his passion for photography to the prairie.
 It’s difficult to overstate the impact of his photographic contributions; they have been nothing short of essential to sharing with the world the beauty and importance of this ecosystem.
-His work can be seen throughout our website, across our social media channels, in magazine articles about American Prairie, and adorning the walls of our offices and visitor facilities across the Reserve.
+His work can be seen throughout our website, across our social media channels, in magazine articles about American Prairie, and adorning the walls of our offices and visitor facilities across the prairie.

 Looking at his photos, a viewer might think they were created effortlessly.
 The reality, Gib explains, was not so easy.